AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-08.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-In the previous post, we explored the architecture of the **Model Context Protocol (MCP)**—a flexible, standardized way to connect LLMs to tools, data, and workflows.
+In the previous post, we explored the architecture of the **Model Context Protocol (MCP)**: a flexible, standardized way to connect LLMs to tools, data, and workflows.
 One of MCP’s most powerful capabilities is its ability to expose **resources** to language models in a structured, secure, and controllable way.

 In this post, we’ll dive into:
 - What MCP resources are